 - Logo design - The visual mark that serves as your primary identifier

-- Color palette - Strategic color selections that leverage color psychology (research shows that adhering to category color norms benefits high-involvement products like climate tech hardware)
+- Color palette - Strategic color selections that apply color psychology principles (research shows that adhering to category color norms benefits high-involvement products like climate tech hardware)

 - Imagery style - Photography, illustrations, and graphics that create visual consistency